celsworthy/GCodeViewer/ReadMe.md

 	--extruder-letter-e <letter>
 	Letter to use as E extruder (Default: E)

-	-nv ON | OFF
+	-nv <mode>
-	--nozzle-valves ON | OFF
+	--nozzle-valves <mode>
-	ON to indicate if nozzle valves are present, OFF if not.
+	Mode value of "ON" indicates that nozzle valves are present.
+A value of "OFF" indicates they are not present.
 (Default: OFF)

     -sa
 	--show-advanced-options